abondar/pytest_playwright_tests/README.md

 ![Interactive debug](img/interactive_debug.gif)

 ## Trace viewer
-If any test fail, the trace file is attach in the report, for see and debug with the trace execute the command:
+If any test fails, the trace file is attached to the report.
+To inspect and debug it, run the following command:

 ```bash
 $ uv run playwright show-trace FILE-NAME.ZIP